 Allow about one hour from San Jose, and please drive carefully as the road is scenic, but winding.

-From the east, take Interstate 580 west to Interstate 680 south.
-Then follow the directions above.
-Alternatively, you may take take California Route 130 to Mt.
-Hamilton from the east, but please allow about 1-3/4 hours from Interstate 5 to reach the Observatory.
-The road is long and winding, but well-maintained.
+From the east, take Interstate 580 west to Interstate 680 south and exit at Capitol Expressway south.
+Take Quimby Road from the east (lower Mount Hamilton Road is closed due to a washout), but please allow about 1-3/4 hours from Interstate 5 to reach the Observatory.
+The road is long and winding.
 Take the Patterson exit off Interstate 5, and go west on Puerto del Canyon Road (away from Patterson.)
 At the Junction Cafe, turn left to stay on California Route 130.